galenhuntington/g60/README.md

 Gt4CGFEHehzRzsCF26RHF
 ```

 Consider next the fractional bits of π.
-The first 128 becomes this
+The first 128 become this
 22-character string:

 ```